WBC Legends of Boxing Museum

-The WBC Legends of Boxing Museum, located at the American Sports University in San Bernardino, California, is a museum that pays honor to the achievements and accomplishments of some of the most famous boxers of all time, more specifically past World Boxing Council champions.
+The WBC Legends of Boxing Museum, located in Los Angeles (formerly at the defunct American Sports University in San Bernardino, California), is a museum that pays honor to the achievements and accomplishments of some of the most famous boxers of all time, more specifically past World Boxing Council champions.
 The WBC is one of the four (WBA, WBC, WBO, IBF) major sanctioning bodies in boxing.
 The museum's motto is, "Great fighters may retire, but their greatness lives on forever."
 This quote was created by Board Member Eric Casillas.